 International Swimming Hall of Fame Museum

 Swimming aficionados, rejoice!
 Fort Lauderdale is where the swimming party is at thanks to the hall of fame museum, entirely dedicated to this sport.

 The multi-faceted exhibition notably acknowledges the achievements of the world’s 600 greatest aquatic athletes.
 It features rare photos, Olympic medals, trophies, memorabilia and objects d’art, including artifacts dating from the days of ancient Assyria.

 Las Olas Boulevard

-Fort Lauderdale’s rejuvenation had a huge effect on the local cuisine; Las Olas Boulevard, for example, is now the playground of many famous and imaginative chefs.
-Some of the most popular eateries include Rocco’s Tacos & Tequila Bar (complete with made-to-table guacamole), Asia Bay (canal-side Japanese restaurant with a fabulous wine list) and Café de Paris.
+Fort Lauderdale’s rejuvenation had a huge effect on the local cuisine.
+Las Olas Boulevard, for example, is now the playground of many famous and imaginative chefs.
+To summarize, some of the most popular eateries include:

 Did you know Fort Lauderdale is home to over 165 miles of waterways?
 Often nicknamed the “Venice of North America”, Fort Lauderdale’s canals are home to some of the most expensive real estate and yatches in the United States.
-They can both be admired from the city’s water taxi extensive network (which covers all the main attractions), which come with live commentary from knowledgeable and witty personnel.
+In fact, they can both be admired from the city’s water taxi extensive network which covers all main attractions with live commentary from knowledgeable and witty personnel.
 It isn’t the fastest way to get around, but it sure is the most entertaining.